dzdykes/MyPortfolio/README.md

 [Link to Java](https://github.com/dzdykes/MyPortfolio/tree/master/Java)

 ###Python
-These coding project are written in Python.
+These coding projects are written in Python.
 There are both Python 2 and Python 3 examples.
 They were developed using IDLE and Visual Studio [Link to Python](https://github.com/dzdykes/MyPortfolio/tree/master/Python)

 ###C# and ASP.NET